How Good is Your Core Stability?

-If you can isolate these muscles, we are then able to test further when your core stability muscles lose control of your spine, become inhibited or fatigue.
+If you can isolate these muscles, we can test further when your core stability muscles lose control of your spine and become inhibited or fatigue.
 This testing assists us in determining what tasks make you vulnerable to back pain or injury.

 What Happens After Your Core Stability Score is Determined?